-Walk through Angkor Wat and the other temples of Angkor in Cambodia’s Siem Reap province, and you’re transported a thousand years back in time to the ancient Khmer civilization.
-Both kids and adults are riveted, imagining kings like Javaman the Great or Suryavarman II ruling a vast Khmer empire from Angkor — once the capital city and the largest pre-industrial center of the world from the 11th through 13th centuries.
-Experiencing the astonishing site makes it apparent why the temples of Angkor are the Seventh Wonder of the World as well as Lonely Planet’s 2015 top worldwide attraction.
+Walk through Angkor Wat and the other temples of Angkor in Cambodia‘s Siem Reap province, and you’re transported a thousand years back in time to the ancient Khmer civilization.
+Both kids and adults are riveted, imagining kings like Jayavarman VII or Suryavarman II ruling a vast Khmer empire from Angkor — once the capital city and the largest pre-industrial center on the planet from the 11th through 13th centuries.
+Experiencing this astonishing site makes it apparent why the temples of Angkor are the Seventh Wonder of the World as well as one of the most-visited global attractions.

 Nature has overtaken Angkor’s man-made structures, casting a mystical feel over the temples.
 This is especially true in Bayon Temple, which feels like a small secret garden; roots and trees growing throughout the structure add to its allure.
 However, when you climb to the top of a temple and look out, it becomes apparent that the secret garden opens up to a vast complex of more than 1,000 temples, covering 154 square miles.
 Only then do you realize what an advanced civilization once existed there.